richardhj/contao-isotope_billsafe/README.md

 ## Usage

 * Create a new payment method in the shop configuration.
 All keys needed for configuration can be found in the [BillSAFE Portal](https://client.billsafe.de)
+* Do NOT use the OnSite Checkout as it is not implemented yet
+* One order status has to configured to report the shipment to BillSAFE

 ## TODO